What follows is not a spelling mistake: I cannot not behave. All actions are behaviour.

 Music and Movement

-When I was a child at primary school there was a Thursday morning radio programme for schools called Music and Movement (as well as Singing Together – on yet another day).
+This has been an important part of therapy for many years.
+Music therapists are spread thinly, but offer a values service to schools and organisations.
 Movement has always been a part of several therapies, but it is now seen as a therapy, in its own right.
 We have talking therapies, and now there are walking therapies, touched on down this page.

 Any-one who has seen the late Desmond Tutu, former Archbishop of South Africa, will know how he benefitted from movement, particularly in the presence of others.
 I say more about him here.